Sports Medicine Injury Clinic

 Where is the clinic located?

-The Sports Medicine Injury Clinic is located on the 2nd floor of the Missouri Orthopaedic Institute (1100 Virginia Ave., Columbia, MO).
-Please check in at the front desk of the 2nd floor main entrance.
+We have two locations.
+Our Columbia Sports Medicine Injury Clinic is located on the second floor of the Missouri Orthopaedic Institute (1100 Virginia Ave., Columbia, MO).
+Please check in at the front desk of the second-floor main entrance.

 Do I need to call ahead of my arrival?

-You do not need to call ahead of your arrival at the Sports Medicine Injury Clinic.
+You do not need to call ahead of your arrival at the Sports Medicine Clinic.
 The clinic will be open weekdays from 7 to 8 a.m. and an appointment is not necessary.
-You will be seen on a first-come, first-serve basis.
+You will be seen on a first-come, first-served basis.

 Can I arrive before 7 a.m.?